Battle of Alcatraz: Aftermath

 Before the escape attempt, Hubbard had petitioned for a writ of habeas corpus on the grounds that his confession had been beaten out of him; he had produced hospital records to back up his claims.
 A federal hearing into the matter had been scheduled for the Monday after he died.
 The case was dismissed on a motion filed by prosecutor Joseph Karesh, who is quoted as saying that had it gone through, Hubbard would have had "a fair chance" of being released.

 Miran Thompson and Sam Shockley were executed simultaneously in the gas chamber at San Quentin on December 3, 1948, for their roles in the Battle of Alcatraz.
 Carnes was spared from execution after numerous officers taken hostage testified that he'd refrained from carrying out orders to kill them.
 Carnes received an additional life sentence, but was eventually paroled in 1973.
 He breached his parole conditions, was sent back to prison and died there from complications due to AIDS in 1988.
 Increased security measures ensured that there were no more escape attempts until 1956.

-Prison Guard Harold P. Stites was shot and killed (by friendly fire) during the rescue attempt while Prison Guard William A. Miller died of his injuries the following day in the cell.
+Prison Guard Harold P. Stites, who had survived the 1938 Alcatraz escape attempt, was shot and killed by friendly fireduring the rescue attempt.
+Prison Guard William A. Miller died of his injuries the following day in the cell.